S-Sanjith/ideaTweak/README.md

 cd ideaTweak
 sudo sh ./install.sh
 ```
+# Uninstallation

+To uninstall ideaTweak, simply run the uninstall.sh script provided in the repository:
+`sudo sh ./uninstall.sh`

+Alternatively, you can directly remove the binary:
+`sudo rm /usr/local/bin/ideaTweak`

 # Usage

 To display the usage information after installation, you can execute the below command: